StephaneDucasse/StephaneDucasse.github.io/site/freebooks.md

 </td>
 <td width="65%">

-[ Smalltalk With Style ](freebooks/WithStyle/SmalltalkWithStyle.pdf) by Edward Klimas, Suzanne Skublics and David A. Thomas.
+[ Smalltalk With Style ](freebooks/WithStyle/SmalltalkWithStyle.pdf) by Edward Klimas, Suzanne Skublics, and David A. Thomas.
 ISBN: 0-13-165549-3, Publisher: Prentice Hall, Copyright: 1996.
 A great and small book that everybody should read.
 Thanks Ed, Suzanne and Dave to give it for free.
 </td>
 </tr>